hannahchan/Scaffold.Service/Scaffold/Docs/Architecture.md

 The Command / Query Bus in Scaffold uses the mediator pattern which has been implemented with the help of the [MediatR](https://github.com/jbogard/MediatR) library.
 In this pattern, a Primary / Driving Adapter sends request objects to Command / Query Handlers in the Application Layer and receives responses via a mediator.
 The Primary / Driving Adapters and Command / Query Handlers do not know about each other.

+## Event Bus

+To facilitate Component-to-Component communication and to keep Components decoupled from each other, Scaffold uses an in-process Event Bus which has been implemented with the help of the [MediatR](https://github.com/jbogard/MediatR) library.

 ## Components

 Scaffold primarily organizes code using a _Package by Layer_ approach and then secondarily by using a _Package by Component_ approach.
+Components are independent collections of code that relate to a sub-domain.